Menu

 Pros

 Lightweight construction and USB charging make this an excellent choice for individual listening.
 Offers exceptional bass despite the miniature size.
-Arrives with a strap for easy travelling.
+Arrives with a strap for easy traveling.
 Offered in a variety of themes, including black, coral, powder blue, and more.

 Cons